Hosey History, Family Crest & Coats of Arms

 Hosey is one of the many names that the Normans brought with them when they conquered England in 1066.
-The Hosey family lived in Kent.
+The Hosey family lived in Wiltshire.
 Their name, however, generally derives from the name of the area of Houssaye in the Seine-Maritime region of Normandy.
 Another equally valid but less common derivation shows that some in some cases the name finds its roots in the word hussey, which was a Old English nickname for a woman who was the head of her own household.
-Although this word has since become an insult, no such pejorative connotations existed until the 17th century.
+"The surname is not to be associated with the modern meaning of hussy."

 Early Origins of the Hosey family

 Of particular interest is that two sources, a visitation of Dorset in 1623 and a manuscript in ancient French said to have been in the Abbey of Glastonbury at its dissolution, both mention Hubert Husse, a Norman noble who married Countess Helen, daughter of Richard the 5th Duke of Normandy.
 Both mention he accompanied William the Conqueror to England and was granted the office of High Constable together with considerable possessions for his efforts during the Conquest.
 "Certain it is that the family of Hussey appears among the great landed proprietors at a very early period, and soon attained a distinguished position in various parts of the Kingdom."

-Burke, John Bernard, The Roll of Battle Abbey.
-London: Edward Churton, 26, Holles Street, 1848, Print.
 Little Wyrley in Staffordshire was also another ancient family seat. " Wyrley Grove is the ancient seat of the Husseys, who obtained it in marriage with the heiress of the family of Fowke: the mansion stands at the head of a fine lawn, and is a noble and picturesque specimen of ancient architecture."

 Early History of the Hosey family

 This web page shows only a small excerpt of our Hosey research.
-Another 130 words (9 lines of text) covering the years 1180, 1265, 1332, 1295, 1585, 1648, 1640, 1641, 1640, 1641, 1597, 1657, 1645, 1656, 1626, 1664, 1656, 1664, 1642, 1691 and 1294 are included under the topic Early Hosey History in all our PDF Extended History products and printed products wherever possible.
+Another 130 words (9 lines of text) covering the years 1180, 1651, 1265, 1332, 1295, 1495, 1466, 1537, 1503, 1585, 1648, 1640, 1641, 1640, 1641, 1597, 1657, 1645, 1656, 1626, 1664, 1656, 1664, 1642, 1691 and 1294 are included under the topic Early Hosey History in all our PDF Extended History products and printed products wherever possible.

 Hosey Spelling Variations

+Before the advent of the printing press and the first dictionaries, the English language was not standardized.
+Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Hosey family name include Hussey, Houssey, Huzzy, Huzzey and others.

 Early Notables of the Hosey family (pre 1700)

-Another 66 words (5 lines of text) are included under the topic Early Hosey Notables in all our PDF Extended History products and printed products wherever possible.
+Another 97 words (7 lines of text) are included under the topic Early Hosey Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hosey family to Ireland